-This temporary removal of designated farmland from productive use represents a very small portion (0.04%) of the total designated farmland in the affected jurisdictions of Butte, Yuba, and Sutter counties.
+This temporary removal of designated farmland from productive use represents 0.04 percent (215.79 / 616,578 x 100 percent) a very small portion (0.04%) of the total designated farmland in the affected jurisdictions of Butte, Yuba, and Sutter counties.
 Per the applicant's right-of-way joint use policy, farmers would be fully compensated for the temporary loss of the portion of their land affected by the project; furthermore, any damage to or removal of orchard trees would also be fully compensated (Section 1.8.5.5, Cleanup and Post-Construction Restoration).
 The total acreage of designated farmland affected by the project would be relatively small, and disturbance would be temporary.
 Therefore, impacts would be less than significant under this criterion.

-&lt;sup>a Includes Prime Farmland, Farmland of Statewide Importance, and Unique Farmland, per FMMP categories b Includes Farmland of Local Importance and Grazing Land, per FMMP categories b.
+b.
 Would the project conflict with existing zoning for agricultural use, or a Williamson Act contract?